 For the final paper, students may choose to write either a critical literature review, a research design, or a full research paper.
-Students must submit a 1-2 page (single-spaced) proposal for their final paper by the end of Week 8 (Friday, 28 February).
+Students must submit a 1-2 page (single-spaced) proposal for their final paper by the end of the day on Monday, February 20.
 Paper proposals should be submitted through the ELC course site.
-I will provide comments on proposals by Monday, 16 March.
-Students will revise their proposals in response to my comments and distribute them to the entire class by Monday, 23 March.
+I will provide comments on proposals by Monday, February 27.
+Students will revise their proposals in response to my comments and distribute them to the entire class by the end of the day on Monday, March 13.
 Students should distributed their revised proposals to the rest of the class via email.
-Class meetings on 25 March and 1 April will be devoted to workshopping your paper proposals - sharing your ideas and offering each other comments and suggestions.
-Final papers are due on Friday, 1 May.
+Class meetings on March 20 and 27 will be devoted to workshopping your paper proposals - sharing your ideas and offering each other comments and suggestions.
+Final papers are due on Friday, May 5.
 Final papers should be submitted through the ELC course site.
 Late papers will be penalized one letter grade per day.